 Fashion is the name of the game in Paris.
 As one of the leading cities in terms of new trends and people looking like they’re just off the runway, looks matter in the city.
 It’s not that you have to wear high-end brands and walk around the park in 4-inch heels (how do women do that, anyway?), it’s just that Parisians dislike sloppy.

-To Parisians fashion is all about expressing yourself so it's fine if you have a chic look, a bohemian style, an executive wardrobe, or whatever you want.
-What matters is that you aren’t wearing gauche things like socks with sandals, Hawaiian shirts, tank tops, or the infamously shapeless cargo pants.
+To Parisians, fashion is all about expressing yourself.
+It doesn’t matter whether you prefer a chic look, a bohemian style, an executive wardrobe, or whatever you want.
+What matters is that you aren’t wearing gauche things like socks with sandals, Hawaiian shirts, tank tops, workout gear, or the infamously shapeless cargo pants.
 (Personally, we prefer to wear business casual whenever we can.
-It's safe.)
+It’s safe.)

 People won’t treat you worse for not being fashionable, but know that they will silently judge you if you don’t at least try to look presentable.
 And please, no mismatched color schemes!